-Much of the Guina et al. article is devoted to a rich discussion of the use of the not guilty by reason of insanity (NGRI) plea for defendants with neurodevelopmental conditions.
-Traditionally the NGRI defense has been used in cases of psychosis or mania, where the defendant's thinking is untethered from reality in a dramatic and obvious way, even to the casual observer.
-These are symptom clusters which are linked to fluctuating psychiatric conditions, and, at least in theory, amenable to treatment.
-But in the United States the defense is also the sole mechanism by which a serious crime (for which diversion is not an option) committed by a competent, guilty defendant can result in a forensic disposition rather than a carceral one.
+Much of the Guina et al. article is devoted to a rich discussion of the use of the not guilty by reason of sic disposition rather than a carceral one.
 And there is substantial evidence that people with neurodevelopmental conditions are particularly and disproportionally vulnerable to poor outcomes in the carceral system, regardless of the nature of their crimes.
 Furthermore, in situations in which defendants will ultimately be released, they are much more likely to gain the kind of structured supports and behavioral intervention that reduce recidivism in a forensic setting than in a carceral one.
 So, there is good reason to consider the NGRI defense at least from an advocacy perspective.